FGMEMBERS/Boeing314/ReadmeBoeing314A-jbsim.txt

 "The radio operator held the Morse key in transmit mode a minute, while the ground operator took a bearing of the signal" (G) :
 - add a waypoint.
-- call the ground operator, by "ctrl-M d" : range limited to 1500 NM (G)(J).
+- call the ground operator, by "ctrl-I d" : range limited to 1500 NM (G)(J).
 - within a delay of 2 minutes, the radio returns on a paper the magnetic heading towards the waypoint.

 Four course radio range